Eliyahu M. Goldratt

 He was the author of several business novels and non-fiction works, mainly on the application of the theory of constraints to various manufacturing, engineering, and other business processes.

 The processes are typically modeled as resource flows, the constraints typically represent limits on flows.
 In his book The Goal, the protagonist is a manager in charge of a troubled manufacturing operation.
 At any point in time, one particular constraint (such as inadequate capacity at a machine tool) limits total system throughput, and when the constraint is resolved, another constraint becomes the critical one.
 The plot of Goldratt's stories revolve around identifying the current limiting constraint and raising it, which is followed by finding out which is the next limiting constraint.
 Another common theme is that the system being analyzed has excess capacity at a number of non-critical points, which, contrary to conventional wisdom, is essential to ensure constant operation of the constrained resource.

 Life

 Goldratt was born into a rabbinic family, the son of Avraham-Yehuda Goldrat, in British Mandatory Palestine one year prior to Israel's modern statehood.
-He obtained BSc degree from Tel Aviv University, and MSc and PhD degrees from Bar-Ilan University in Ramat Gan, Israel.
-Goldratt died from complications arising from lung cancer on June 11, 2011, at noon, in his home in Israel.
+He obtained a BSc degree from Tel Aviv University, and MSc and PhD degrees from Bar-Ilan University in Ramat Gan, Israel.
+Goldratt died from complications arising from lung cancer on June 11, 2011 in his home in Israel.